Meditation

 What is meditation?

-The term ”meditation“ (from meditation = to think, contemplate, devise, ponder) encompasses exercises to calm the mind.
-Some of these exercises are a few thousand years old and part of Eastern and Western religions, some are modern methods without a religious context.
-Within Yoga meditation is for instance one of the limbs of the eight fold path.
+The term “meditation” (from the Latin meditatio, meaning “to think, contemplate, devise, or ponder”) encompasses various exercises designed to calm the mind.
+Some of these practices date back thousands of years and are integral to Eastern and Western religious traditions, while others are modern methods with no religious context.
+In Yoga, meditation is, for example, one of the limbs of the eightfold path.

-There are many different kinds of meditation.
-Most well known are the mindfulness meditation, mantra meditation (especially transcendental meditation), Vipassana meditation and Zazen meditation.
+There are many different types of meditation.
+The most well-known include mindfulness meditation, mantra meditation (such as Transcendental Meditation), Vipassana meditation, and Zazen meditation.

 My personal path to the Kanda meditation